 You’ll notice that Anju emphasizes small plates that marry traditional Korean food with a modern twist.
 Yelp reviewers suggest trying the salmon tacos, the crispy tofu, and the lettuce wraps.
 Others mention that the baked oysters are exceptional, and the oxtail tortellini is still delicious.

 Avenue Calgary Magazine named Anju one of the top 10 restaurants in Calgary in 2015 — for good reason!
 The magazine states, “larger and brighter than the original, Anju's new location maintains the modern approach to traditional Korean food.”
-They recommend trying the small plates with a beer or the signature Anju cocktail.23 days ago
+They recommend trying the small plates with a beer or the signature Anju cocktail.a year ago

 “I've come to Regency several times over the past few years for medical procedures in Calgary.
 I've always felt welcome and enjoyed my stay over the years.” -Thomas C.